How to Talk to Kids about Consent

 Experts advise never to force physical affection from children, however harmless, because it ultimately sends the wrong message.

-These days, sexual abuse and rape — in youth sports, on college campuses and in schools — are making frequent and frightening headlines.
+These days, sexual harassment and rape — in the workplace, on college campuses and in schools — are making frequent and frightening headlines.
 Each time a new case comes to light, parents wonder: How can I keep my child safe?